forestgrape/coronavirus/index.md

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
 * __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
+Prevent
+  * masks
+  * distance
+  * side-a-side instead of face-to-face
+  * plexiglas
 * __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
 How smoke behaves we know, since we can smell and see it, unlike the viruses.
+Prevent:
+  * masks
+  * ventilation or being outside

+  Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
-Just smelling smoke is the theoretical possibility of infection.
+  * Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
-Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
+  * A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 ### How to Reduce Covid-19 Infection Paths